MerelMoehn/metaminded/README.md

 ![Website shown on different screens](assets/images/metaminded_website.png)

-The last update to this file was: **September 1, 2021**
+The last update to this file was: **September 3, 2022**

 ## Pictures and live link
-The live project can be viewed by clicking this link.
+The live project can be viewed by clicking this link: https://merelmoehn.github.io/metaminded/

 ## User Experience (UX)
 **User stories (first time, returning, frequent)**